 A woman breastfeeds her baby during a lively group dance and her baby subsequently observes and models a trio -- toddling, moving and bending to the beat, unaware that they had become the action for me as a spectator.

 Talking with Ashley Anderson and Ellen Bromberg throughout and in between the action, wondering whether we were missing something and whether that was okay.

 Sonder soars when Graham’s fast-paced, full-bodied movement is featured in this dynamic space.
 Get your tickets because they are going fast.

-Erica Womack is a choreographer based in Salt Lake, she is an adjunct faculty member at SLCC.
+Erica Womack is a choreographer based in Salt Lake, and an adjunct faculty member at SLCC.

 Sonder is fiscally sponsored by loveDANCEmore and tickets can be found here.